-Be aware that your profile page is completely accessible to anyone with internet, so only include information you’re comfortable being totally public.
+Be aware that your profile page is completely accessible to anyone on the internet, so only include information you’re comfortable with being totally public.

 If you have a passion for food, and can’t wait to find culinary meetups in your town, definitely mention the new taco truck you’re totally obsessed with.
 But don’t say it’s located right outside your building on 333 Main Street, where you live in apartment 4D – which by the way doesn’t have a deadbolt.

-Or if you’re looking for family meetups, go ahead and write that you have a ten year old and six year old, but don’t include that their names are Timmy and Sue, and that they go to Lincoln Elementary, from which they usually walk home alone at 2:30 pm.
+Or if you’re looking for family meetups, go ahead and write that you have a ten-year-old and six years old, but don’t include that their names are Timmy and Sue and that they go to Lincoln Elementary, from which they usually walk home alone at 2:30 pm.

 2. Get to Know People IRL Before Communicating One-on-one

 Meetup has an email forwarding system, so you can get messages from members sent to your email without them having your actual email address.

 But even so, if you’re just not interested in people contacting you before meeting and hitting it off in real life, you can choose to block messages from users and only receive messages from event organizers.
 Just go to your account and click Settings>Privacy.

 From there you can choose whether you want your groups or interests listed on your profile.
 You can also select who can contact you on Meetup – whether that just be organizers, members of your meetups, or anyone on the website.

 3. Let a Friend Know Where You’re Going